de4me/genpsw/README.md

 Default: 32.

+#### PASSWORD MASK

+Generate password with mask.

+In mask every occurence of '?' will be replaced with a generated symbol.

 #### NUMBER

 Number of passwords to generate so that you can choose one of/or generate several passwords at once.